sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-447] - New loan application is not validating Min-Max for "# Of Repayments" defined in the product defination
  - [MIFOSX-448] - New loan application is not validating Min-Max "Nominal interest rate %" defined in the product defination
  - [MIFOSX-468] - In "Change loan application" error message is displaying for the second charge which was applied before.
- - [MIFOSX-474] - Adjusting an existing loan transaction fails when 'note' information is passed
+ - [MIFOSX-474] - Adjusting an existing loan cashTransaction fails when 'note' information is passed

 New Features & Improvements
  - [MIFOSX-365] - Simplify "Data Tables" functionality